besenleo/O-Que-Cursar/README.md

 # O Que Cursar

+This project was part of my final tesis for my Computer Science Bacharel Degree.
+As part of requirements, the whole project will be (mostly) on Brazilian-Portuguese.

 ## Configurando seu ambiente

 Instale Python 3.9 ou superior  e PostgreSQL 12 ou superior na maquina que rodará o site.